nickgonzalez42/HighSpeedRail/README.md

 * Trains: At database setup, a set amount of trains are generated with random dates/times, random seat availability, and random route parent IDs.
 * Tickets: Initially an empty table, this will be filled with user tickets as the app is used.

 Spring Boot, using Java 17, is the web framework I used to create the fullstack application; Maven was the dependency manager and the full list of dependencies can be found in the POM file.
-The key piece of code to look at is the pathfinding algorithm found in the
+The key piece of code to look at is the pathfinding algorithm found in the Pathfinder class in the helper directory.
+It's an implementation of Dijkstra's algorithm using geographic coordinates as the weighted path cost.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>